-Motion 16449 Long-term Rate forecast.
-In October 2023, the Council adopted Motion 16449 requesting WTD develop and maintain a long-term financial and sewer rate forecast.
+Motion 16449 Long-term Rate Forecast.
+In October 2023, the Council adopted Motion 16449, requesting WTD develop and maintain a long-term financial and sewer rate forecast.
 The motion specifies that the forecast should be based on revenue requirements needed for the operating and capital investment needs of the regional wastewater system and allow for forecasting periods of up to 75 years.
-The motion requests a briefing in April 2025 on the progress in developing a long-term financial and sewer rate forecast.
-As requested by the motion WTD will brief the Regional Water Quality Committee in July 2025 on the Division's long-term financial and sewer rate forecast.
+The motion intended to allow for the comparison of forecast scenarios using different assumptions.